Education is Economic Development

 Expanding Water Supply

-While we are seeking to address the court ruling through the appellate courts, negotiations and with Congress, we must also take aggressive action to bring new water supplies online.
-This work has been largely neglected for decades and additional surface water storage will be critical in reliably meeting our future needs.
-Over the next two decades, between 2010 and 2030, the state’s population is projected to grow by an additional 4.6 million people.
+Over the next two decades between the years 2010 and 2030, the state’s population is projected to grow by an additional 4.6 million people.
 We must prepare for the expected population growth as well as the droughts that are sure to come.
-To that end, we have allocated $300 million over the next four years to get the ball rolling on these efforts in strategic locations around the state.
+To that end, we will allocate $300 million over the next four years to get the ball rolling on these efforts in strategic locations around the state.

-We have directed Georgia Environmental Facilities Authority (“GEFA”) to develop and launch the Georgia Water Supply Development Program.
-This program will mobilize state resources to assist local governments in developing new sources of water supply.
-In particular, GEFA is convening a Water Supply Program Task Force that will provide expert guidance in program development and ensure that our agencies are working together toward an efficient implementation.
+We have directed Georgia Environmental Facilities Authority (“GEFA”) to develop and launch the Governor’s Water Supply Development Program.
+This program will mobilize state resources to assist local governments in developing new sources of water.
+This program will position the state to better negotiate with our neighboring states, as well as securing our economic future.

 Economic development requires dependable water supplies.